OpenLineage/OpenLineage/CONTRIBUTING.md

 Please use the [issues][issues] section of the OpenLineage repository and search for a similar problem.
 If you don't find it, submit your bug, question, proposal or feature request.

+Use tags to indicate parts of the OpenLineage that your issue relates to.
-In the case of bugs, please provide steps to reproduce it and tag your issue with "bug"
+For example, in the case of bugs, please provide steps to reproduce it and tag your issue with `bug` and integration that has that bug, for example `integration/spark`.

 ## Contributing to the project